svirant/DonutDongle/README.md

                      //     Using the RT4K Remote w/ the IR Receiver, AUX8 + profile button changes the MT-VIKI Input over Serial.
                      //     Sends auxprof SVS profiles listed below.
 You can change them below to 101 - 108 to prevent SVS profile conflicts if needed.

-uint8_t auxprof[12] =    // Assign SVS profiles to IR remote profile buttons.
+uint8_t const auxprof[12] =    // Assign SVS profiles to IR remote profile buttons.
                           // Replace 1, 2, 3, etc below with "ANY" SVS profile number.
                           // Press AUX8 then profile button to load.
 Must have IR Receiver connected and Serial connection to RT4K.
                           //